Hunter 31-2: Design

-The Hunter 31-2 is a recreational keelboat, built predominantly of fiberglass.
-It has a fractional sloop B&R rig, a plumb stem, a walk-through reverse transom wit a swimming platform, an internally-mounted spade-type rudder controlled by a wheel and a fixed fin keel with a weighed bulb.
+Designed by the Hunter Design Team, the fiberglass hull with a plumb stem, a walk-through reverse transom with a swimming platform, an internally-mounted spade-type rudder controlled by a wheel and a fixed fin keel with a weighed bulb.
 It displaces 8505 lb and carries 2571 lb of ballast.

 The boat has a draft of 3.92 ft with the standard keel installed and is fitted with an inboard engine.

+It has a fractional sloop B&R rig.

 Standard equipment supplied included a 110% furling genoa, a chart table, window curtains, a laminate cabin sole, private forward and aft cabins, a two-burner stove, icebox, plates, bowls and mugs, an air horn, anchor and four life jackets.
 Factory available options included an autopilot, bimini top, air conditioning, spinnaker, microwave oven, 13 in flat panel TV and DVD player, a stereo with CD player and a Marine VHF radio.